Suzane: Musical career

 In 2017, while she was still working at the bar, she met producer Chad Boccara, who gave her a chance after reading her lyrics.
 Colom decides to adopt Suzane as her stage name in honor of her grandmother and in 2018 she publishes her first two singles under her new pseudonym, “L'Insatisfait” and "La Flemme".
-That year she performs for the first time in public.
+That year she performed for the first time in public.
 Throughout 2019, she toured throughout the country, participating in 32 festivals (including the Festival des Vieilles Charrues) and performing more than 200 concerts, including some dates in China and Japan with the French Alliance.
 She became the French artist with the most performances in 2019, without having released an album until then.

 In mid-2019 she signed with the 3e bureau record label, a subsidiary of Wagram Music, with which she released her first EP, Suzane.
 Two of the album's songs, "Suzane" and "Il est où le SAV?", had some success on the Internet.
 Her first studio album, titled Toï Toï, went on sale in early 2020.
 The title of the album refers to a German expression that brings good luck and contains fifteen tracks with texts on feminist and environmentalist themes.
 Suzane received great media enthusiasm, becoming the "sensation artist" of 2020.
 She performed as a headliner at the Olympia in Paris and at Le Trianon, in addition to being awarded "Best New Artist" at the 35th Victoires de la Musique ceremony.